RexZChen/Bi-Lingual-Dialogue-System/README.md

 ## Notice:

-* Google Translator might not work due to high volume of current user requests.
+* Google Translator might not work due to **high volume** of current user requests.
 In order to avoid request failure, now the Translator module supports multiple backends.
-Currently(v 0.1.6), the module has Google and Bing as its backup backends.
+Currently(v 0.1.6), the module has **Google** and **Bing** as its backup backends.
+We will add more backends in later versions.